Mike Thalassitis: International career

-Outside football
+Television career

-On 29 May 2017, Thalassitis was announced as part of the cast for the third series of the reality TV show Love Island.
-While the series began on 5 June 2017, Thalassitis did not enter the villa until 15 June 2017.
-Margate manager Steven Watt said in an interview that he was "disappointed" that Thalassitis did not tell him that he was going to be a part of the show.
-Thalassitis earned the nickname "Muggy Mike" from contestant Chris Hughes after he chose to pair up with Hughes' love interest in a weekly recoupling.
-Thalassitis and fellow contestant Jessica Shears, along with their respective partners Olivia Attwood and Dom Lever, emerged among the three couples with the lowest votes for Favourite Couple from the public, and Thalassitis and Shears were dumped from the island as a result.
+On 29 May 2017, Thalassitis was announced as part of the cast for the third series of the reality dating show Love Island.
+While the series began on 5 June, he did not enter the villa until 10 days later.
+Margate manager Steven Watt said in an interview that he was "disappointed" that Thalassitis did not tell him he was going to be a part of the show.
+Thalassitis earned the nickname "Muggy Mike" from contestant Chris Hughes after he chose to pair up with Hughes' love interest Olivia Attwood in a weekly recoupling.
+Thalassitis and fellow contestant Jessica Shears, along with their respective partners Olivia Attwood and Dom Lever, emerged among the three couples with the lowest votes for Favourite Couple from the public, and were dumped from the island as a result.

 In 2018, Thalassitis joined the fourth series of Celebs Go Dating.

 Death

-On 16 March 2019, it was confirmed that Thalassitis had been found dead the previous day.
-His body was found hanging in a park in Edmonton, North London.
-On 5 June 2019, the North London Coroner's Court concluded that his cause of death was suicide.
+It was confirmed on 16 March 2019 that Thalassitis' body had been found hanging the previous day in a park in Edmonton, London, and he was declared dead at the age of 26.
+On 5 June, the North London Coroner's Court concluded that suicide by hanging was his cause of death.